 "Examination Day": Dickie Jordan wishes on his birthday to do well on the government exam.
 He does and it turns out people who do too well are killed.

 In "Tooth and Consequences", Dr. Myron Mandel is a severely depressed dentist who hates his job.
 He wishes that an attractive patient named Lydia Bixby will fall madly in love with him and that his other patients will respect him and look forward to their appointments.
 The Tooth Fairy grants his wish but Myron is soon just as miserable as he was before, if not more so.
 He doesn't have a moment's peace as his patients hound him at every turn and Lydia's love for him is suffocating.
-Myron eventually runs away and hops a freight train.
+Myron eventually runs away and hops a freight train...which is filled with hobos who turn out to be former dentists who suffered the exact same fate.

 In "Memories", Mary McNeal believes that if everyone had memories of their past lives, people would be kinder to each other as they would be able to remember being less fortunate than they are now.
 The next morning, she wakes up in an Alternate Universe in which everyone remembers all of their past lives.
 Many of them are miserable because they are weighed down by their memories of the grudges and traumatic experiences that happened decades or centuries earlier.
 Others are miserable because their past lives were happy and full, in contrast to their current ones.